CleberSalustiano/url-shortener/README.md

 # production mode
 $ npm run start:prod

-# If do you modify some database structure use
+# If you modify some database structure use
 $ npx prisma migrate dev

+# If you want run unit-tests use
+$ npm run test

+# Or unit-tests on watch
+$ npm run test:watch
 ```

 ## See documentation on Swagger